coder/code-server/doc/FAQ.md

 This will install a Chrome PWA and now all keybindings will work!

 For other browsers you'll have to remap keybindings unfortunately.

+## Why can't I use VS Code's Remote extensions?

+Unfortunately, Microsoft has opted to make [VS Code's Remote SSH and Container extensions closed source](https://github.com/microsoft/vscode-remote-release) and it is against their TOS to use the published extensions so we are unable to add them to our marketplace.

+We may reimplement them at some point.
+You can follow [#1315](https://github.com/cdr/code-server/issues/1315) for updates.

 ## Enterprise